elena-savva/automated-optical-experiments-v2/README.md

 ## Troubleshooting

 ### Common Issues
-- **Instruments won't connect**: Check VISA drivers and instrument power/connections
+- **Instruments won't connect**: Check VISA and GPIB drivers and instrument power/connections
 - **Web interface won't load**: Ensure no other software is using port 3000
 - **Permission errors (Linux)**: Add user to dialout group: `sudo usermod -a -G dialout $USER`